microsoft/playwright/docs/src/api/class-page.md

 Performs action and waits for a [ConoleMessage] to be logged by in the page.
 If predicate is provided, it passes [ConsoleMessage] value into the `predicate` function and waits for `predicate(message)` to return a truthy value.
-Will throw an error if the page is closed before the worker event is fired.
+Will throw an error if the page is closed before the console event is fired.

 ### option: Page.waitForConsoleMessage.predicate =
 - `predicate` <[function]\([ConsoleMessage]\):[bool]>